equinor/EIT-hub/docs/design/readme.md

 * **Gui** is a browser based dashboard solution.
 Using predefined widgets that communicate over an event bus.
 With easy communications with backend.

-* **Security**s goal is to be as secure as possible with little to no hazel.
+* **Security**s goal is to be as secure as possible with little to no hassle.
 You should not be temped to apply an allow everything hack.

 * **Communication** is based on both well defined and custom messages.
 There the module will handle the most locked down and impolite networks.
 No more weeks of hacking to bypass a corporate firewall for a small demo.